Extend

 Digital Calligraphy

 There is something poetic about handwriting, feeling it hit the paper as your thoughts flow through your fingers and bringing it into words.
-But nowadays traditional handwriting is gradually being used less.
-Instead new technology has replaced and perhaps improved the old writing instrument.
-Essence of this concept is to get the real writing effect on the digital screen.
-And to be able to draw or write calligraphy more precise and delicate lines on the display.
-I’m not designing the technology, I’m designing the tools, adding additional features to the technology.
+But nowadays, traditional handwriting is gradually being used less.
+Instead, new technology has replaced and perhaps improved the old writing instrument.
+The essence of this concept is to get the real writing effect on the digital screen.
+And to be able to draw or write calligraphy with more precise and delicate lines on the display.
+I’m not designing the technology; I’m designing the tools, adding additional features to the technology.

 Photographer Noé Cotter